zacjszewczyk/firstcrack/README.md

 ## Back-End Features

 * **No dependencies** - I wrote First Crack in vanilla Python.
 First Crack has no dependencies.
 * **Fast** - I put a lot of work into optimizing every single operation First Crack executes, and it shows: given a thousand unique Markdown files, First Crack will generate individual pages for each article, and archive pages broken up by month and year published, in less than two seconds.
-As of the June 2019 release, First Crack does this in around 1.25 seconds, with a warm cache.
+As of February 2020, First Crack does this in around 1.25 seconds.
-* **Easy to use** - To build a website with First Crack, drop a few Markdown files into the `Content` directory and run `blog.py`.
+* **Easy to use** - To build a website with First Crack, drop a few Markdown files into the `content` directory and run `blog.py`.
 That's it, First Crack takes care of the rest.
-* **Platform-agnostic** - Don't worry about spinning up a special server if you use First Crack: even the most basic, bare-bones, underpowered web server can handle serving the static site this engine builds.
+* **Platform-agnostic** - Don't worry about spinning up a special server if you use First Crack: even the most basic, bare-bones, underpowered web server can handle serving the static site it builds.

 ## Dependencies

 First Crack does not rely on any third-party tools, code, or frameworks.
-It uses Python 2 or 3, based on whatever you have on your system.
+It uses Python 3.

 ## Installation